R. ANDREW LEE

 “Lee, to his great credit in music like this, virtually disappears.
 There's certainly wonderful thought, consideration and decision making at play here, but the music seems to exist apart form a performer, a fine thing.”

-Press for The Time Curve Preludes
+William Duckworth: The Time Curve Preludes

 Gramophone Magazine Critic’s Choice for 2012